BurnX (BRNX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BurnX Historical Price

-According to the latest data gathered on BurnX live price page, the current price of BurnX is 0.00309862USD.
-The circulating supply of BurnX(BRNX) is 50.00M BRNX , giving it a market capitalization of $154.61K.
+According to the latest data gathered on BurnX live price page, the current price of BurnX is 0.00286293USD.
+The circulating supply of BurnX(BRNX) is 50.00M BRNX , giving it a market capitalization of $143.15K.

 How Does BurnX (BRNX) Price Prediction Module Work?